The Golden Girls season 1: Critical reception

 When the first episode aired, New York Times writer Aljean Harmetz claimed that surprisingly, "nearly everybody is sure the show will be a hit."
-On Metacritic, a site which uses a weighted mean score, the season scored a 82/100 from six critics, translating to "universal acclaim".
+On Metacritic, a site which uses a weighted mean score, the season scored an 82/100 from six critics, translating to "universal acclaim".

 Accolades

 At the 38th Primetime Emmy Awards, The Golden Girls won the award for Outstanding Comedy Series.
 Bea Arthur, Rue McClanahan, and Betty White received nominations for Outstanding Lead Actress in a Comedy Series, with White winning for her performance in the episode "In a Bed of Rose's".
 Estelle Getty received a nomination for Outstanding Supporting Actress in a Comedy Series.
 Barry Fanaro and Mort Nathan won the Emmy award for Outstanding Writing for a Comedy Series for the episode "A Little Romance".
 Susan Harris also received nomination for the award for the pilot episode.
 Directors Jim Drake and Terry Hughes each received a nomination for Outstanding Directing for a Comedy Series for their work in "The Heart Attack" and "A Little Romance", respectively.
 At the 43rd Golden Globe Awards, the series won the award for Best Television Series – Musical or Comedy.
 The four lead actress were each nominated for the award for Best Actress – Television Series Musical or Comedy, with Getty tying with Cybill Shepherd for the award.
 Jay Sandrich won the Directors Guild of America Award for Outstanding Directing – Comedy Series for the episode "The Engagement" at the 38th Directors Guild of America Awards.
+Writers James Berg and Stan Zimmerman received a nomination at the 39th Writers Guild of America Awards for the episode "Blanche and the Younger Man."
 The series was also nominated at the 2nd TCA Awards for Outstanding Achievement in Comedy.